IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_job_query.rst

 zmf_job_query
 =============

-**IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_job_query**, to query a job running on z/OS, check its return code and user specified content from spool files, and save the user specified spool files locally on control node.
+**IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_job_query**, to query a job running on z/OS, check its return code and user specified content from spool files, and save the user specified spool files on Ansible control node.

 Role Variables
 --------------